Harika-SVL/Azure_Devops/notes.md

 ### Git Workflow

-[ Note: This is a partial workflow and we will be learning complete git in 2 weeks from now ]

 * Git Remote Repositories are hosted by GitHub/GitLab/Azure Source Repos etc
 * If we don’t have the Code in local system, then we clone the code to create local repo
 * Once we have local repo, to get latest changes we use pull